Bill Clinton and James Patterson co-writing thriller

 Financial terms for the novel, which the authors began working on in 2016, were not disclosed.

-Mr Clinton and Mr Patterson share the same literary representative, Washington lawyer Robert Barnett, who negotiated the deal.
+Clinton and Patterson share the same literary representative, Washington lawyer Robert Barnett, who negotiated the deal.

-Unexpected news of the day: Bill Clinton and James Patterson co-writing a thriller, "The President Is Missing." pic.twitter.com/tz35ueeoye— John McMurtrie (@McMurtrieSF) May 8, 2017

 Presidents and ex-presidents have been turning out books for a long time, but novels are rare.